 Healthy Cheesy Chicken Broccoli Rice Casserole

-This Healthy Cheesy Chicken Broccoli Rice Casserole is one of the oldest, best-loved recipes on my site.
+This healthy, cheesy, and easy Chicken Broccoli Rice Casserole is one of the oldest, best-loved recipes on my site.
 As the comments section will attest, it’s received rave reviews from picky husbands, fussy toddlers, and new moms in search of freezer meals.
+The flavors are simple and appealing, the recipe prep is easy, and unlike many other recipes, this chicken broccoli rice casserole contains NO SOUP!

-Any leftovers in our home were destined to be transformed into a baked dish of creamy, cheesy of “Don’t ask me what it’s called—I made it up.”
-My childhood brain immediately translated less-than-specific title to mean, “You won’t like it.”
-I assumed (unfairly) that, beneath that tantalizing top layer of melty cheese, my mom was hiding all manners of unsavory ingredients.
+My mom’s casseroles never had names.
+If I asked her what was for dinner, she would respond with a frazzled, “Don’t ask me what it’s called—I made it up.”
+My childhood brain immediately translated the lack of title to “Yuck.”
+I assumed (unfairly) that, beneath that tantalizing top layer of melty cheese, my mom was hiding all manner of unsavory ingredients.
 Anchovies?
 Lima beans?
 Chicken livers?
 Anything was possible.

-I think part the reason the word “casserole” makes me want to run and hide my fork is that stereotypical casseroles are used to disguise, rather than celebrate, ingredients—Tuna Surprise, I am looking at you.
-I assume casseroles to be heavy, bland, and laden with cream of XYZ soup, but it need not be this way.
+I think part of the reason the word casserole can make a girl run and hide her fork is that stereotypical casseroles are used to disguise, rather than celebrate, their ingredients.
+Tuna Surprise, I am looking at you.

-A mix of brown rice, quickly sautéed chicken, and fresh broccoli, this Healthy Cheesy Chicken Broccoli Rice Casserole offers every food group in a single meal.
-The creamy, bubbly cheese sauce is made with Greek yogurt and cheddar—no canned soup to be found.
+A mix of brown rice, quickly sautéed chicken, and fresh broccoli, Chicken Broccoli Rice Casserole offers every food group in a single meal.
+There is no soup to be found (creamed, canned, or otherwise).
+Instead, the smooth, bubbly cheese sauce is made with Greek yogurt and cheddar.
+Chicken Broccoli Rice Casserole is easy to scale up to feed a crowd, make and freeze ahead, and reheat leftover for lunches and dinners throughout the week.

 Tools I used to make this recipe: